Project information

 Whitestone is a proposed solar farm that would be located in South Yorkshire, between Rotherham and Doncaster.
 The project is located across three sections, Whitestone 1 in the north near Conisbrough, Whitestone 2 in the centre around Ulley, and Whitestone 3, in the south near Harthill and Woodall.

-The project would connect into the new National Grid substation near Brinsworth.
+The project would connect into the new National Grid substation near Brinsworth on Long Lane.
 Underground cables would connect the three sections of the project together and into the grid connection.

 Why here?